SCSLabISU/CDSGD/README.md

 # CDSGD
-This is a repository for Consensus Based Distributed Stochastic Gradient Descent.
+This is a placeholder repository for Consensus Based Distributed Stochastic Gradient Descent.
 For more details, please see the paper:
 **[Collaborative Deep Learning in Fixed Topology Networks][1]**
 Zhanhong Jiang, Aditya Balu, Chinmay Hegde, Soumik Sarkar

-Demo: [SCS Lab][2]

 ### Usage